Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 Future planned work:

-- Add output paths and pipeline duration to run summaries
-- Test a larger historical range, such as 3 years
+- Split the initial Prefect wrapper into more granular tasks
-- Add lightweight Prefect orchestration
+- Add PostgreSQL storage for analytics-ready tables
-- Add PostgreSQL or cloud storage
+- Add cloud storage for raw/processed pipeline artifacts
-- Build dashboard or ML forecasting layer
+- Add a dashboard or ML forecasting layer

 ## Data Sources